hipstersmoothie/auto-minimal-github-actions/README.md

-# `auto` GitHub actions
+# `auto` GitHub Actions

-This repository automates it's release using `auto` and it's `git-tag` plugin.
-`auto` creates releases based on "Semantic Labels" on pull requests.
+This is a javascript based gh-action published using auto

 An `auto` release is made on every merge and contains:

 - `CHANGELOG.md`
 - New tag
 - GitHub Release

+This plugins also manages `v1` type tags according to the spec.